What is balance sheet hedging?

 Hedging the re-measurement of net monetary assets (NMA) reduces the net effect of FX on the balance sheet.

 The challenge is in forecasting NMA one month ahead, even without knowing the current month’s trial balance.
-Our methodology provides a robust and accurate NMA, and manages the required swaps.
+Our methodology provides a robust and accurate NMA, also it manages the required swaps.

 Reduce Income Statement Volatility